near-ndc/gov/framework-v1/ratification-and-election-process.md

 _Voting Body_ is the NEAR Ecosystem general assembly for elections, referendums, and voting comprised of every NEAR Account (account) designated as a voting account.

 Voting is happening on chain.
-For v1, the Voting Body is set of accounts staking NEAR, except staking pools and other identified smart contracts and entities who are known to aggregate stake.
+For v1, the Voting Body is set of accounts staking NEAR (delegated to validators), except staking pools and other identified smart contracts and entities who are known to aggregate stake.
+The system is being built collaboratively by Proximity Labs and the GWG.

-The voting mechanism is stake weighted voting.
+The voting mechanism is `stake weighted voting`.
 Each account has a variable voting power determined by the amount of NEAR staked at the block height specified in a proposal.
 Instead of one account = one vote credit, which is gameable in pseudo anonymous world of blockchains (accounts are easy to forge, a proper solution will require human gating mechanism, which is part of the v2 Framework), each account will cast power vote.

 Each proposal will have `start_time` and `end_time`.
 Vote cast can only happen between `start_time` and `end_time` (inclusively).

+There are multiple thresholds and quorums for stake-weighted voting:

+- **NEAR Quorum Requirement** means, in respect of a vote, that votes are cast by the holders of at least `5%` of all Staked NEAR on the NEAR Blockchain.
+- **NEAR Big Quorum Requirement** means, in respect of a vote, that votes are cast by the holders of at least `8%` of all Staked NEAR on the NEAR Blockchain.
+- **NEAR Supermajority Consent** means the approval of a proposal (including a Community Proposal), matter and/or decision by the NEAR Community, where a vote of the NEAR Community in relation to that proposal (including a Community Proposal), matter and/or decision takes place and both of the following apply in respect of that vote:
+  - the NEAR Big Quorum Requirement is met;
+  - `#yes_votes >= 60% × (#yes+#no_votes)` of all casted votes
+- **NEAR Consent** -- similar to Supermajority Consent:
+  - the NEAR Quorum Requirement is met
+  - `#yes_votes > #no_votes` of all casted votes

 ### Constitution